youth5427/youth5427.github.io/content/en/authors/admin/_index.md

 ---
 # Display name
-title: 유 수현
+title: SuHyeon Yoo

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: '컴퓨터 공학과 학생'
+role: 'Computer engineering Student'

 # Status emoji
 status: